floooh/floooh.github.io/_drafts/sokol-api-overhaul.md

 # The Change List

 Here's a raw list of the public API changes.
-Don't worry if this looks a bit overwhelming, below that will follow some general explanation what motivated those changes, and concrete "change recipes" describing how to change your existing code.
+Don't worry if this looks a bit overwhelming, below that will be the concrete change recipes, and below that a small "Q&A" about the reasons behind the changes.

 - sokol_gfx.h:
     - misc changes: